 They are the ones we sing Christmas songs with and who we celebrated her 1st Birthday with.

 And guess what…it is awesome!

 I’m no longer looking to the future and worrying about “never finding a man”.
-I actually went on one date a few months ago, and have since began to attempt a reconciliation with Squidge’s dad.
+I actually went on one date after about a year, but have since began to attempt a reconciliation with Squidge’s dad.